The 7 best garden rakes to buy in 2025, as tested in real-world conditions by our experts

 Having the right rake that suits you and your needs will help make spring soil preparation or the autumn tidy up easy and pleasurable.
 Think about the following aspects before you choose:

 Where are you working?
 Think about how much you’ll use this rake, and what your soil conditions are like.
-If you have a plot with less than ideal soil, then something sturdy and strong will fit the bill, but a keen vegetable gardener with well worked beds might want something with more tines that are closer together to create a fine tilth quickly.
-Narrower heads are good for working between rows and in smaller spaces.
+If you have a plot with less-than-ideal soil, then something sturdy and strong will fit the bill, but a keen vegetable gardener with well-worked beds might want something with more tines that are closer together to create a fine tilth quickly.
+Narrower heads are suitable for working between rows and in smaller spaces.

 How we tested garden rakes